 Why should you get a Japanese saw?

-Traditional hand saws are one of the few tools where the old adage “they don’t make ’em like the used to” holds true.
+Traditional hand saws are one of the few tools where the old adage “they don’t make ’em like they used to” holds true.

-Most saws sold at big box stores are really intended for construction use, and while they cut well at first they simply aren’t made to last.
+Most saws sold at big box stores are primarily intended for construction use, and while they cut well at first, they simply aren’t made to last.
 And for fine woodworking, you might as well be using a chainsaw instead of these cheap construction tools.

 There are, of course, good western saws on the market, but they’re very expensive.
 Most are custom jobs that are more like heirloom pieces for collectors.
 Vintage saws from Disston and other manufacturers are also a great choice, but they’re not always easy to find and will probably require some maintenance before use.

 Japanese saws, on the other hand, are a fantastic purchase for woodworkers of all skill levels.
 They’re inexpensive, easy to use, and come ready to cut.

 The hardened steel blades last a long time, but they can’t be sharpened.
 Once dull or damaged, it’s easy (and inexpensive) to remove and replace the blade.
 This also makes them easy to store in any toolbox or tool cabinet (even more so if you opt for a Japanese folding saw).

 Ready to get the most out of your new Japanese saw?
 Learn how to make delicate Japanese Kumiko panels with Matt Kenney.